What is Corporate Governance? Definition, Principles & Importance

 Cons: risk of government overreach or inconsistent practices.

-Different models are used in different countries, but the aim is the same, which is to manage businesses fairly and responsibly.
+Different models exist across countries, but the goal remains to manage businesses fairly and responsibly.

 Also Read: What is Corporate Finance?